-If Hue, former royal capital which knew its height during the Nguyen dynasty, is reputed by its exceptional historical and cultural inheritance recognized by UNESCO, the city is also famous throughout all Vietnam for its divine gastronomy.
-The cuisine of Hue is characterized by simple but sophisticated dishes.
-A refinement that is a legacy of imperial cuisine was lavishly served to emperors and royal families.
+If Hue, former royal capital which saw its height during the Nguyen dynasty, is reputed by its exceptional historical and cultural inheritance recognized by UNESCO, the city is also famous throughout all Vietnam for its divine gastronomy.
+The cuisine of Hue is characterized by basic but sophisticated dishes.
+A refinement that is a legacy of imperial cuisine that was lavishly served to emperors and royal families.

 Bun bo hue

 This delicious beef noodle soup is an essential specialty in Hue that can be found everywhere in the country.
 But right here is the best since this is its hometown.
-This soup that is famous for Vietnamese cuisine consists of several ingredients such as noodle based on rice paste, mung bean sprouts, banana blossoms, chives, slices of beef, a shank of port hock, all seasoned with mam ruoc (a paste of small shrimp in brine and fermented).
+This soup that is famous for Vietnamese cuisine consists of several ingredients such as noodle based on rice paste, mung bean sprouts, banana blossoms, chives, slices of beef, a shank of port hock, all seasoned with mam ruoc (a paste of fermented small shrimp in brine).

-This is a very popular specialty and highly appreciated by the people of central Vietnam for its fragrant flavor of rice, onion, as well as subtle flavors of sweet, butter, salty, sour and pepper.
+This is a very popular specialty and is highly appreciated by the people of central Vietnam for its fragrant flavours of rice and onion, as well as subtle flavors like sweet, buttery, salty, sour and peppery.
 A simple but also complex dish that combines a variety of flavors: clams, clam broth, fried pork fat, roasted peanuts, crispy rice crackers, chilli, banana blossom, carambola, mint, fermented shrimp sauce and rice.
 It is often forgotten but the sea is only a few kilometers from the city.

 This Vietnamese crepe is made from rice flour, water and turmeric powder.
 Pork chunks, shrimp, bean sprouts, and egg are added and cooked in the pan.
-It is then wrapped in a leaf of mustard, lettuce leaves or rice paper, and garnished with various herbs such as mint leaves, basil and served with a sweet and sour mixed sauce.
+It is then wrapped in a leaf of mustard, lettuce leaves or rice paper.
+Finally, it’s garnished with various herbs such as mint leaves, basil and served with a sweet and sour mixed sauce.

 Everyone is happy with this grilled pork skewer wrapped around a lemongrass stick.
-But this does not end here!
-This dish is accompanied by vegetables, Vietnamese herbs and a rice paper that you prepare like a spring roll.
+But the fun doesn’t end here!
+This dish is accompanied by fresh vegetables, Vietnamese herbs and rice paper that you prepare like a spring roll.
 And then, you soak it in a special sauce of Hue and enjoy a wonderful flavor burst.

-Banh beo is a steamed meal that you must have in Hue.
+Banh beo is a steamed meal that you must htry in Hue.
 It is a dish made of steamed rice cake in very small dishes and topped with dried shrimp paste, fried pork skin, shallots and fish sauce.
-It's all cute and melting in the mouth!
+It's a cute, little dish that melts in your mouth!
 Such a culinary symbol of Hue where simplicity becomes an art.

 Bun thit nuong

-This is a great alternative for those who do not like soups.
-Bun thit nuong is another popular dish of Hue consisting of cold rice noodle topped with grilled pork, lettuce, bean sprouts, fresh herbs such as basil and mint, pickled green papaya, carrots and roasted peanuts.
-A light and full of flavors dish!
+This is a great alternative for those who aren’t excited by soups.
+Bun thit nuong is another popular dish from Hue consisting of cold rice noodles topped with grilled pork, lettuce, bean sprouts, fresh herbs such as basil and mint, pickled green papaya, carrots and roasted peanuts.
+A light dish that’s packed full of flavors!

 Banh bot loc

-It is tapioca ravioli stuffed with shrimp and pork, garnished with fried shallots and fermented fish sauce.
-It’s a small delight that can be eaten at any time of the day.
-And also perfect for small appetites.
+This is tapioca ravioli stuffed with shrimp and pork, garnished with fried shallots and fermented fish sauce.
+It’s a small delight that can be eaten at any time of the day and is also perfect for small appetites.